 Coleman DM, Eliason JL, Stanley JC.
 Renovascular and aortic developmental disorders.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 130.

 Hanevold CD, Flynn JT.
 Hypertension in children: diagnosis and treatment.
 In: Bakris GL, Sorrentino MJ, eds.
 Hypertension: A Companion to Braunwald's Heart Disease.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 17.
+Philadelphia, PA: Elsevier; 2018:chap 17.

 Macumber IR, Flynn JT.
 Systemic hypertension.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 472.

 Updated by: Charles I. Schwartz MD, FAAP, Clinical Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania, General Pediatrician at PennCare for Kids, Phoenixville, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.